Text or Call Today! (423) 899-1112

 Traditional Dentures (“Plates”)

 Full-mouth dentures are one of the most common treatments for replacing missing teeth.
+Gum disease can lead to significant oral health issues, often resulting in the need for traditional dentures.
 Not only are they fast to make, but they’re also extremely affordable and dentures have become much better over the years.
 They cover the entire upper or lower jaw, resting on top of your gum tissue.

 If you have any existing teeth, they will need to be removed before dentures can be worn.
 Otherwise, you’ll want to get partial dentures that wrap around adjacent healthy teeth.